MatheusSuknaic/Approximate-Born-Again-Tree-Ensembles/README.md

 ``Vidal, T. and Schiffer, M. (2020).
 Born-again tree ensembles.
 In III, H. D. and Singh, A., editors, Proceedings of the 37th International Conference on Machine Learning, volume 119 of Proceedings of Machine Learning Research, pages 9743–9753.
 PMLR.``

-The source code from this paper can be found in <a href=https://github.com/vidalt/BA-Trees></a>.
+The source code from this paper can be found in https://github.com/vidalt/BA-Trees.

 ## Folder Structure